-In September 2018, Scotland’s First Minister made a commitment to incorporate the principles of the UN Convention on the Rights of the Child (UNCRC) into Scots law.
+During September 2018, Scotland’s First Minister made a commitment to incorporate the principles of the UN Convention on the Rights of the Child (UNCRC) into Scots’ law.
 Scottish Government has since clarified that its intention is to move beyond the four key ‘principles’ of the UNCRC and is currently exploring how to fully incorporate the Convention.

-Children’s Parliament and other third sector organisations welcomed this announcement after many years working to progress children’s human rights in Scotland.
+After many years working to progress children’s human rights in Scotland, Children’s Parliament and other third sector organisations welcomed this announcement.
 As the Scottish Government considers how to incorporate the UNCRC and review draft legislation, we wanted to take a moment to share what children tell us about the importance of children’s human rights and why they should be law in Scotland.

 Children’s human rights are about ensuring that children are healthy, happy and safe and that they have a say about what happens in their lives.
 The UNCRC provides a set of minimum standards against which we can measure how we’re doing and below which we must not fall.
 Children feel it is especially important for children AND adults to be aware of children’s rights and they view them as a way to ensure that children live free from harm and are able to thrive.